 Over the years in my practice of Jungian psychotherapy I have learned from and continue to learn from many sources that support the importance of listening and co-construction of meaning.
 I am nourished in my own growth and studies by the culture that has grown from Carl Jung’s courageous explorations.
 Over the years I have immersed myself in different schools including those of Energy Psychotherapy, Relational Psychoanalysis, Imago couple Therapy and Shamanic practice.
 Each may come into play as suits you.
 The methods in energy psychotherapy are good self-help tools as well as profound and interesting.

-As a result of our collective inertia in response to the damage we cause our world, our environments, and the Covid pandemics we are confronted with huge changes and uncertainties.
+As a result of our collective inertia in response to the damage we cause our world, our environments, and the Covid pandemics, we are confronted with huge changes and uncertainties.
 Climate change, pandemics, the war in Ukraine, food and economic insecurity, are just some of the complex systems that are interacting to make us vulnerable.
 It is not possible to be conscious and aware without being frightened.
 As a result we have to dig deeper to think clearly about needs and responsibilities.